daviddupuis/jeffskinnerbox.github.io/content/draft/building-my-new-blog-using-jekyll-scratch-that-pelican.md

 #### Fork & Clone Pelican Themes and Plugins
 I wanted to leverage the official [Pelican themes][12] and [Pelican plugins][13], and have them under version control, so I performed the standard procedure of [forking/cloning the GitHub][14].
-First step is to fork these repositories on GitHub then do the following:
+First step is to fork these repositories on GitHub.
+I did the following:

 ```shell
 cd ~/blogging/pelican-plugins